 Northern Cyprus » Places to Visit in North Cyprus

-The list below is a summary of the places to visit in Northern Cyprus.
+The list below is a summary of the where to go in North Cyprus – places to visit in North Cyprus.
+A helpful guide to help you build your own itinerary.
 For a more detailed description ask at reception.

 Founded in the 10th century B.C., by Achaean settlers, it was for many centuries one of the ten kingdoms of Cyprus.
 In the 7th century it was fortified by the Byzantines who built the original Kyrenia castle.
 The town remained a minor port under Ottoman rule.
 Under British rule, the harbour and quay were built, as the town was used as a resting place for officers, captains and their families due to its beautiful harbour and leisurely, romantic atmosphere.

 This photo of Kyrenia Harbour is courtesy of TripAdvisor

 The impressive Kyrenia Castle, at the eastern end of the harbour, was built in the 7th century by the Byzantines in order to protect the city against Arab raids, with additional fortification and enlargement carried out later during the Lusignan and Venetian periods.

 The castle is also the home to the Shipwreck museum, which displays the oldest shipwreck ever discovered believed to date from 300 B.C.